andrewpfunk/serverless-tutorial/README.md

 First we'll deploy our web app from GitHub to Netlify and make sure it still works as-is.

-- If necessary, create an account on Netlify.com
+- Create or sign in to your account on [netlify.com](https://www.netlify.com/)
   - Choose Sign up with GitHub for easier integration
   - Select the Free tier
 - Click Add new project > Import an existing project